Late additions and corrections to Kinfolks Across the River:

 p.
 110 The notebook was actually Jim's, not Pete's.
 Author error.

 p.
 112 #2 Richard W. Thompson CSA (son of John) died 23 Nov 1884 and is buried at Watermelon Creek Church Cemetery alongside his wife Julia Dubberly.
+J. Londrico postulated that James Thompson actually was the son of Mary Hagin.

 p.
 113 Clinton W. Thompson was adopted by Henry Marvin and Gracy Hallman Thompson.